-Updated 2/5/15.
-I’m often asked, “What is the best eye cream for firming the skin and reducing wrinkles?”
-I can certainly recommend some great eye creams but there’s a few things you need to know first.
+Updated 1/12/18.
+I’m often asked, “What is the best eye cream for reducing dryness and softening my wrinkles?”
+I can certainly recommend some excellent eye creams but there are a few things you really need to know first.
 After all, my blog is dedicated to educating you, the consumer so you can make more informed decisions when it comes to purchasing skincare products.

 1. Your eye cream won’t work well if you have dry skin cell buildup under the eyes.
 To help manage dryness and soften fine lines and wrinkles around the eyes, moisturizing with an eye cream alone won’t cut it.
-You must use a gentle exfoliant around the eye area to stimulate cell renewal so fresher, plumper cells come to the surface of the skin.
-I recommend using a mild glycolic acid serum a few nights a week under eye cream while you sleep to keep the get the skin looking instantly smooth.
-AHA Smoothing Serum 10% is a great one.
+You must use a gentle exfoliant around the eye area to remove the dryness so fresher, plumper cells come to the surface of the skin and your eye cream can give better results.
+Trying to moisturize cells that are already expired won’t get you very far.
+Recommended product: Overnight Eye Serum.

 2. Don’t apply eye cream too close.
-When using an eye cream underneath the eyes, it should be applied only to the orbital bone around the eyes, which is the bone just at the top of the cheekbone.
-Avoid applying it too close to the lash line.
-Every time you blink, your lashes will lift microscopic amounts of product, which might eventually get deposited into your eyes.
+When using an eye cream underneath the eyes, it should be applied only to the orbital bone which is the bone just at the top of the cheekbone.
+The goal is to avoid applying it too close to the lash line because every time you blink, your lashes will lift microscopic amounts of product, which might eventually get deposited into your eyes.
 Anything that enters the eyes can be an obvious irritant and cause unnecessary puffiness which leads to premature weakening of the skin’s elasticity.

 3. Start using an eye cream as early as age 20.
 Of all the preventative aging products that one can use (aside from sunscreen), eye cream is the one to get on early.
-By using eye cream at a young age, you can help prevent the formation of wrinkles in the eye area which is the first part of the face that shows signs of aging.
+By using eye cream at a young age, you can help prevent the formation of wrinkles in the eye area since it is the first part of the face that shows signs of aging.
 For those in their 20s, you only need something lightweight which is enough to give protection to keep the skin cells hydrated.
 Instead of a cream, look for more of a cream/gel formulation.
 Recommended lightweight eye cream: Vitamin C Eye Brightener.